vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    dynamically update with the **Runtime Ports** for your solution.

-   The ports below were valid for the last run of your solution.
+   The ports below were valid for the last run of your solution, and will

+   **not be valid if your [--solutionname--] container is NOT running**.

 .. tip::
    You must have your [--solutionname--] container running before connecting to the Visualization and Airflow URLs.